 Read some good scientific evolutionary psychology here.

 Altered state of mind accounting

-The authors reach the conclusions that the industry for altered states of mind is in the tune of 4 trillion.
+The authors reach the conclusion that the industry for altered states of mind is to the tune of 4 trillion.

 But they include cigarettes, social media, VR, coffee, alcohol, etc.

 That seems to me like an altered state of mind type of accounting.